Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/README.md

 + Client managers
 + Regional managers

 Once the relationships were established between the security tables and the dim_client table, the two roles were created and DAX was used in retuning the values relevant to each users.
 The roles were tested to confirm operability.

++ Showing below are the DAX for the two (2) row-level securities

 ![Alt text](https://github.com/Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/blob/main/images/Dax%20code2.png)
 ![Alt text](https://github.com/Oyetola-Project-Profile/Data-modeling-project-in-PowerBI/blob/main/images/Dax%20code3.png)